apache/brooklyn-server/README.md

 ```

 This is configured for a more typical production Swarm cluster, with 8-16
 Docker Engine members, three managers and three etcd servers.
-An Niginx load
+An Nginx load
-balancer will also be created,
+balancer will also be created, and the `swarm.url` sensor on the root
+application entity points to this, which will round-robin across the
+available, healthy Swarm managers.

 There are many other configuration options available for the Swarm service,
 some of which are also shown in the above blueprint.
 Further details
-can be found in the [swarm.bom](swarm.bom) file or the AMP documentation..
+can be found in the [swarm.bom](swarm.bom) file or the AMP documentation.